What is transmission siting and why is it important?

 Siting transmission facilities is a complex, technical process that involves balancing disturbance to human, cultural and natural resources with a community’s need for reliable electricity.

 To start the siting process, AEP Transmission siting specialists define a study area and conduct a due diligence review to determine constraints.
-Preliminary study segments are developed based on all publically available data, seeking to limit impacts by identifying the most direct path that attempts to avoid known constraints with special emphasis on avoiding homes.
+Preliminary study segments are developed based on all publicly available data, seeking to limit impacts by identifying the most direct path that attempts to avoid known constraints with special emphasis on avoiding homes.